 Pamphlets & other direct mail campaigns rely on customers abandoning what they’re doing to learn about your banking app.
 Unless your direct mail gives customers a reason to engage (like a chance to win for example) they’re not going to.

 Like direct mail and TV ads, print ads serve entirely as awareness pieces.
 And unless you’re targeting tech savvy people those ads won’t be enough to drive adoption.

-Banking isn’t a sexy topic; people don’t like taking time out of their days to think about it.
+Financial services isn’t a sexy topic; people don’t like taking time out of their days to think about it.
 And unless there is a reason for them to do so, they won’t.

 Many non-banking apps rely on press to drive adoption, hoping to “go viral” and acquire a ton of app users.